 Goldmann’s interdisciplinary approach to composition, production, and presentation has led him to compose and perform site-specific concerts at Kyoto’s Honen-In Temple, the Los Angeles County Museum of Art and the Centro Cultural Kirchner Buenos Aires.
 Tailored to the spatial conditions, these performances provide a unique, irreproducible listening experience—one that breaks the listener out of passive listening habits.

 With his expansive work as music scholar and techno producer, he was an obvious front runner to curate Strom, the first ever festival for electronic music that took place in the venerable Berlin Philharmonie this past weekend February 7th and 8th.
 In the venue’s pentagonal Grand Hall designed by German architect Hans Scharoun, pioneering artists like Kruder & Dorfmeister, Cristian Vogel, and Ryoji Ikeda performed live, while Deena Abdelwahed, KiNK, and Nina Kraviz played out under the futuristic archways in the foyer.
 After the landmark event, we asked Goldmann to dig deeper into the potential for cementing electronic music into time-honoured music institutions and traditions.

-Electro-acoustic performance and composition plays an integral part in your work.
+performance and composition plays an integral part in your work.
 What about it